-Campbell Scientific data-acquisition systems’ versatile capabilities make them ideal for structural health monitoring.
-Our data logger applications range from simple beam-fatigue analysis to structural mechanics research to continuous monitoring of large, complex structures.
-Campbell systems provide remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
-They make reliable structural measurements, even in harsh environments.Learn more
+Campbell Scientific data acquisition (DAQ) systems’ versatile capabilities make them ideal for structural health monitoring in a wide range of applications, including simple beam-fatigue, structural mechanics research, and continuous monitoring of large, complex structures.
+Campbell Scientific’s family of data loggers and DAQ systems are currently being used for remote, unattended, portable monitoring for highway overpasses, roads, buildings, retaining walls, bridges, and amusement park rides.
+Since 1974, Campbell Scientific has been known worldwide for rugged, accurate, and reliable measurement systems.

-Because our dataloggers are compatible with nearly every commercially available sensor, you can use the sensors that best meet your application.
+Because Campbell Scientific data loggers and GRANITE™ DAQs are compatible with nearly every commercially available sensor, you can use the sensor that best meets your application.
 Typical sensors used for structural and seismic monitoring by our systems include:

 Number of FAQs related to Structural Health Monitoring: 1